 About - Pete Walkden

 Pete is a professional photographer and photography guide, with a passion for all things wild.
-Based in the West Midlands, he travels the UK extensively and frequently to capture images of the diverse array of wildlife that inhabit or visit the British Isles.
+He has travelled the UK extensively to capture images of the diverse array of wildlife that inhabit or visit the British Isles.

-With an obsession for birds of prey, he spends many weeks each year in locations he has found to be rich in such species, such as Norfolk, mid-Wales, the Cotswolds, Chilterns and of course Scotland, with the Highlands and West Coast being particular favourites.
+With an obsession for birds of prey, he has spent many weeks each year in locations found to be rich in such species, including Norfolk, mid-Wales, the Cotswolds, Chilterns and of course Scotland, with the Highlands and West Coast being particular favourites.

 I first started pointing my camera at wildlife, around the early noughties, usually at robins in the garden, though I recall being fascinated by a pair of little owls living in an old oak tree behind the car park where I worked.
 I never had quite the zoom to get a decent image, alas.